FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 - [Maulida Kiatuddin](https://github.com/moliirsa)

 ## Contributing
 Feel free to contribute to this project by submitting your ideas, suggestions, or improvements through a pull request.
-Please ensure that your contributions relevant for this project.
+Please ensure that your contributions are relevant to this project.

 ## Acknowledgments
-This project is part of the Bangkit Academy 2024 capstone project by Team C241-PS157.
-Special thanks to our advisors especially Mr. Kasmir Syariati & Mrs. Cynthia Cecilia  for their guidance and support.
+This project is part of the Bangkit Academy 2024 Batch 2 capstone project by Team C242-PS007.
+Special thanks to our advisors who helped us through our capstone project journey especially Mr. Ferry Yun Kurniawan & Mr. Mirza Ukasyah Yazdani for their guidance and support.